adamlazz/rsink/README.md

 # rsink

-rsink is a Bash script for managing and executing backup and data transfer plans using `rsync`.
+rsink is a command line tool for managing and executing data transfer plans using `rsync`.

 ## Getting started